NovoEd Exclusive – Episode 1 Debrief

 To advance the conversation, RedThread is embarking on a unique, multi-month podcast collaboration with former Microsoft CLO, Chris Pirie, host of the hugely popular Learning Is The New Working podcast.
 It promises to be a fascinating, timely, and also genuinely important series of conversations.
 What the series will look like in practice: a series of interviews, discussions, and thought leadership experiences around the emerging themes of purpose in connection with the evolution of business in the 2020s and beyond.
 It’s an important conversation, and one that NovoEd is proud to sponsor.

 So, join us over the next few months to hear from Stacia and Dani at RedThread as well as Chris as they explore purpose from different angles—interviewing authors and thinkers in the field, CLOs and CHROs applying it in practice, and other informative subject experts.

-You can tune in to the conversation from any of your favorite podcast apps or subscribe to our newsletter, where we will summarize the key takeaways for learning leaders, and give you access to exclusive content, transcripts, related links, and more.
+You can tune in to the conversation from any of your favorite podcast apps or subscribe to our newsletter, where we will summarize the key takeaways on thought leadership for learning leaders, and give you access to exclusive content, transcripts, related links, and more.